Cursed adventure

 longer than that, it won't be displayed.
 You will need to hyphenate your text

 if needed.
-Luckily Python does it by default via textwrap
+Luckily Python does it by default via textwrap.

 Dropdown menu